Phillip-Kalmanson/hex_color_app/README.md

-# This app was created to test what I have learned so far in my react Journey.
+# This was a quick app I created to test what I have learned so far in my react journey.

 ##  Try to guess the hexadecimal code for the color displayed!